-In connection with the completion of the IPO: (A) we have effected the 1-for-9 reverse stock split (the "Reverse Stock Split") of our shares of Common Stock, (B) all 600,000 issued and outstanding shares of our Series A Preferred Stock automatically converted into 499,429 shares of Common Stock, (C) \$389,757 and accrued interest of approximately \$28,336 as of February 21, 2024 outstanding under our senior secured convertible notes issued in the April Bridge Financing (as defined below) after giving effect to the Representative Affiliate Transactions, automatically converted into approximately 87,109 shares of Common Stock, (D) \$197,421 and accrued interest of \$8,169 as of February 21, 2024 outstanding under our senior secured convertible notes issued in the September Bridge Financing (as defined below) after giving effect to the Representative Affiliate Transactions, automatically converted into approximately 43,385 shares of Common Stock, which includes an additional 549 shares of Common Stock issuable as consideration for the September Bridge Financing (the "Bonus Shares"), (E) we issued 37,500 shares of Common Stock to an investor as consideration for its previous agreement to provide funding that is no longer necessary in connection with the IPO, (F) we effected the Representative Affiliate Transactions, (G) we effected the transactions contemplated by the Holdings Side Letter, and issued an aggregate of 2,600 shares of Series C Preferred Stock to Chromocell Holdings pursuant thereto, and (H) we issued (i) 93,823 shares to a lender holding the Investor Note and (ii) 29,167 shares to one of our directors holding the promissory note in the aggregate principal amount of \$175,000 (the "Director Note") in full satisfaction of our obligations thereunder (in the case of (A) through (D) and (H) above, based on the IPO price of \$6.00 per IPO Share).
-We refer to these actions as the "IPO Transactions."
-In this Report, we include certain metrics on an "as adjusted" basis to give effect to the IPO Transactions.
+In connection with the completion of the IPO: (A) we effected the 9-for-1 reverse stock split effective February 15, 2024 (the "Reverse Stock Split") of our shares of Common Stock, (B) all 600,000 issued and outstanding shares of our Series A Preferred Stock automatically converted into 499,429 shares of Common Stock, (C) \$389,757 and accrued interest of approximately \$28,336 as of February 21, 2024 outstanding under our senior secured convertible notes issued in a bridge financing in April 2023 for an aggregate principal amount of \$393,808 (the "April Bridge Financing") after giving effect to the Representative Affiliate Transactions (as defined below), automatically converted into approximately 87,109 shares of Common Stock, (D) \$197,421 and accrued interest of \$8,169 as of February 21, 2024 outstanding under our senior secured convertible notes issued in a bridge financing in September 2023 for an aggregate principal amount of \$198,128 (the "September Bridge Financing") and together with the April Bridge Financing, the "Bridge Financings") after giving effect to the Representative Affiliate Transactions, automatically converted into approximately 43,385 shares of Common Stock, which includes an additional 549 shares of Common Stock issuable as consideration for the September Bridge Financing (the "Bonus Shares"), (E) we issued 37,500 shares of Common Stock to an investor as consideration for its previous agreement to provide funding that is no longer necessary in connection with the IPO, (F) we effected the Representative Affiliate Transactions, (G) we effected the transactions contemplated by the Holdings Side Letter, and issued an aggregate of 2,600 shares of Series C Preferred Stock to Chromocell Holdings pursuant thereto, and (H) we issued (i) 93,823 shares to a lender holding a note payable for \$450,000 (the "Investor Note") and (ii) 29,167 shares to one of our directors holding the promissory note in the aggregate principal amount of \$175,000 (the "Director Note") in full satisfaction of our obligation

-In addition, certain Selling Stockholders, as identified in the Registration Statement, have agreed to offer for resale of up to an aggregate of 2,969,823 Selling Stockholder Shares to the public.
-After conversion of the convertible notes or shares of preferred stock, as applicable, the Selling Stockholders, or their respective transferees, pledgees, dones or other successors-in-interest, may sell the Selling Stockholders Shares through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
-We will not receive any proceeds from the sale of the Selling Stockholder Shares by the Selling Stockholders.
+In addition, certain stockholders of the Company ("Selling Stockholders"), as identified in the Registration Statement, have agreed to offer for resale of up to an aggregate of 2,969,823 shares of Common Stock (the "Selling Stockholder Shares") to the public.
+After conversion of the convertible notes or shares of preferred stock, as applicable, the Selling Stockholders, or their respective transferees, pledgees, donees or other successors-in-interest, may sell the Selling Stockholders Shares through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
+We will not receive any proceeds from the sale of the Selling Stockholders Shares by the Selling Stockholders.